apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Samsung Galaxy Watch 6 vs. Galaxy Watch 6 Classic: don’t buy the wrong one**
+**Two supermoons in August mean double the stargazing fun**

-You can read more about it [here](http://www.digitaltrends.com/mobile/samsung-galaxy-watch-6-vs-galaxy-watch-6-classic/).
+You can read more about it [here](https://abcnews.go.com/Technology/wireStory/supermoons-august-double-stargazing-fun-101813449).

 ## Requirements
 - Python 3.8